By South Africa specialist Toby

 However, there are some exceptions.
 Take Thonga Beach Lodge, on the Elephant Coast.
 This remote retreat gives you exclusive access to a pristine sweep of sand just a short stroll away.

-The waters can be rough, but they're suited to activities such as fishing, snorkeling and diving, giving you the chance to see whale sharks, dolphins and tropical fish.
+The waters can be rough, but they're suited to activities such as fishing, snorkelling and diving, giving you the chance to see whale sharks, dolphins and tropical fish.

 You'll stay in one of the luxurious thatched suites, which are raised up on stilts so you can enjoy uninterrupted views of the surrounding forest or the ocean in complete privacy.